 As for the main characters' name, it has been rumored that “Rocky” was inspired by Roky Ericson, lead vocalist of the 60's psychedelic band “The 13th Floor Elevators.”
 The original last name “Sassoon” was said to have either been inspired by war poet Siegfried Sassoon or famous hairdresser Vidal Sassoon.
 None of these rumors have ever been confirmed by Paul.

-As for the inspiration for the storyline, Paul once described the song as “a Mack Sennett movie set to music.”
+As for the inspiration for the storyline, it was a similar approach to John's "The Continuint Story Of Bungalow Bill," in that the song's narrative is reminiscent of children's Saturday morning films they were accustomed to seeing during their childhood years.
+Paul once described the song as “a Mack Sennett movie set to music.”
 Mack Sennett was an innovator of slapstick comedy, famously dubbed the “King Of Comedy,” and has an extensive filmography that stretches from 1908 to 1914.
 Paul may also have had in mind, at least subconsciously, a famous poem by Robert W. Service from 1907 entitled “The Shooting Of Dan McGrew.”
 There are some similarities in the narrative, such as a love triangle, a gunfight, a male character named “Dan,” and the female character's name who is repeatedly referred to as “the lady that's known as Lou” (as apposed to “she called herself 'Lil' but everyone knew her as 'Nancy'”).

-And revise he did, as evidenced in the lyrical differences found between the original May demo (which didn't include any involvement with a doctor), the early take of the song on the day it was officially recorded (which has Rocky coming from “a little town in Minnesota”) to the released version (which has Rocky originating “somewhere in the black mountain hills of Dakota”).
+And revise he did, as evidenced in the lyrical differences found between the original May demo (which didn't include any involvement with a doctor), an early take of the song on the day it was officially recorded (which has Rocky coming from “a little town in Minnesota”) to the released version (which has Rocky originating “somewhere in the black mountain hills of Dakota”).
 In fact, the main story was completely written from early on, but the introduction and the section of the verse containing the doctor seemed to change to whatever popped into his mind at the time.
-Paul's voice saying, “I don't quite know the words to that verse yet!” was caught on tape during the actual recording of the song.
+The book contained in the 50th Anniversary "White Album" box said claims that his adlib introduction to the song "was Paul's affectionate inimtation of Lonnie Donegan's preamble to his first skiffle hit in 1955, in which he announced, 'Now, this here's the story about the Rock Island Line...'"
+Regarding his adlib verse containing the doctor, Paul's voice saying, “I don't quite know the words to that verse yet!” was caught on tape during the actual recording of the song.